 The suspension is also on the soft side as its set up more towards comfort rather than being sporty.
 Body roll is also something to look out for as the ZS has tendencies to roll during certain levels of cornering.

 The MG ZS features an 8-inch LCD display that comes standard with Apple CarPlay.
-The base model Style comes with 4-way adjustable seating for the driver while the other variants get 6-way adjustable driver seating including height adjuster.
+The base model Style comes with 4-way adjustable seating for the driver while the other variants get 6-way adjustable driver seating including a height adjuster.

-The ZS has a reverse camera that is coupled with parking sensors, which make parking the vehicle easier.
+The ZS has a reverse camera that is coupled with parking sensors, which makes parking the vehicle easier.
 To give the driver extra peace of mind the vehicle comes equipped with a tire pressure monitoring system.
 To get a little more natural light into the cabin the vehicle comes with a sunroof for the Alpha variant.

 Over in the exterior of the vehicle, the ZS comes with halogen projector headlamps standard across the line.
 For the higher variants, a roof-mounted rear spoiler is available.
 The vehicle, however, does not come with power or automatic tailgate function.